- Where: High Road/Stoneham Way junction, Swaythling to Lodge Road/Portswood Road junction, Portswood

 If you have any comments or questions, please get in touch via firstname.lastname@example.org.

-We are planning further engagement later in the Summer but, in the meantime, if you would like to sign up for updates you can do so by clicking here and entering your email address.
+We are planning further engagement in early 2022 but, in the meantime, if you would like to sign up for updates you can do so by clicking here and entering your email address.